alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 ## Chapter 2

 Bopha steps through the airlock into the Garuda.
 The absence of the smell of stale homebrew is jarring, like walking into a forest glade after a three day bender.
 He kicks off his shoes and stores them in the locker, slapping his sandals down and slipping his feet in.
 He wiggles his toes and breathes out, it’s nice to be home.
-That little moment of peace is promptly shattered, when Rezki appears hurriedly in the airlock hatch.
-He is a picture of clean lines and perfect hygiene.
-It’s almost as jarring as the smell.
-After a few hours of grime, Rezki in his perfectly cut suit, with its subtle emerald shimmer and neatly trimmed mustache feels like he’s walked into a palace.

-“Captain.
-You didn’t respond to any of my messages.
-I sent seven.”

-“Only seven?
-I’m proud of you, that’s got to be a new record.”
-Bopha pushes past him and into the Garuda.

-Rezki walks after him, “Captain, as the ship’s clerk, I must be kept apprised of all contracts so as to best balance our accounts.
-And frankly, our accounts are very much not balanced.”

-“Don’t worry so much Rezki, I’ve got it handled.”

-“Handled how?”

-“We got a contract with Khuyen.”

-Rezki’s shoulders relax, “Oh thank god.
-Can you send me the numbers?”

-Some people are addicted to drugs, Rezki is addicted to math.
-He orders his Q to send over the details.
-Rezki’s eyes flick back and forth, ingesting the details.

-“Nothing upfront?”
-The alarm is back in his eyes.

-“Khuyen had me over the table.
-This is the best we could get.”
-Bopha lies, kicking himself for not even haggling on it.

-“We can’t afford the fuel we need to get to,” his eyes flick for the info, “...Revati.”

-“Here, should be enough to get us there.”
-Bopha transfers the 9,000 credits to the ship’s account.

-“And where does this come from?”

-“Rezki, who cares, just put it under miscellaneous.”

-Rezki’s lip twitches a little, as if Bopha just stepped on his toe.
-“There is no ‘miscellaneous’ in our accounts.
-Every item is accounted for, every credit has its home.”

-“Rezki, I pay ‘you’ to figure this stuff out.”

-“But–”

-Bopha raises his hand, “Just figure it out Rezki.”
+That little moment of peace is promptly shattered, when Rezki stumbles into the airlock, sporting only his underwear, body covered in hundreds of brightly coloured eyes.
+Paint is dripping from his fingers onto the floor.
+He looks like a toddler's canvas, most of the eyes malformed and smudged copies of the Pilgrim's tattoo on his forehead of two interlocking circles with an eye in the overlap.

+"Rezki!
+You're getting paint all over the floor."
+Bopha exhales the words, no real fight in him, long resigned to the fact that while his crew are brilliant at what they do, there's a reason why they work for him for low wages and negligible prospects.
+Who else would put up with this shit?

+Rezki turns to Bopha, squinting as if he were small insect he hadn't noticed till now, "You shouldn't be here little bird.
+The path is long and you will lose yourself."

+Through Rezki's sweaty long hair, Bopha can see that his eyes are black orbs, the pupils fully dilated.
+His breath smells of soil and rosemary, side effects of whatever narcotic concoction he's invented this time.

+"Rezki, we fucking talked about this.
+If you want to get stoned and search for the meaning of whatever, you do it in your cabin, no dripping this shit all over the ship."

+Rezki fixes him with a very serious stare, "I know.
+I too seek the Hidden Path little bird."

+"I swear to god Rezki, if you call me little bird again-"

+Rezki turns suddenly and walks back out of the airlock into the ship, "It's this way, yes, this way..."
+Muttering to himself as he disappears down the passageway, "Come little bird."

+Bopha takes a deep breath and sighs, starring at the paint drying on the floor.
+"I need a beer."

-Rezki purses his lips and stomps off.
-Bopha shakes his head, muttering mockingly “Welcome back Captain, thanks for getting us work, Captain.”
-Bopha wanders into the messhall, a cacophony of sounds erupting from the kitchen.
-A jumble of clanging pots, sizzling oil, squeaks and an overwhelmed Manu, barking orders.
+He walks out of the airlock, careful to not get any paint on his sandals and makes his way to the messhall.
+There he's greeted by a cacophony of sounds erupting from the kitchen, a jumble of clanging pots, sizzling oil, squeaks and an overwhelmed Manu, barking orders.
 The ship’s MechTech is stirring a frying pan with one hand, chunks of mushrooms flying out of it, as a fesnyng of ferrets scamper all over the kitchen, chirping and whistling alarmingly, trying to direct the blind chef’s movements.
 A red sauce is bubbling angrily nearby, spraying the wall with specks of tomato.

 Bopha shakes his head.
+From one mess to another.
 The old man has taken to cooking recently, after Chantico complained about the taste of their rations.
 The man is an excellent mechanic, blind or not, but his pathological need to be helpful rarely ends up being anything near helpful.
 Smoke starts to seep from the oven.
 One of the ferrets barks wildly.

 “Bugger,” Manu drops the frying pan on the stove top, as the ferret on his shoulder whistles direction into his ear.
-With the grace of a sighted man, he throws the oven open and grips the casserole dish with both hands, unphased by the heat, throwing it on the stove top, smashing into the sauce pot, sending a wave of it against the wall.
+With the grace of a sighted man, he throws the oven open and grips the casserole dish with both hands, unphased by the heat, throwing it on the stove top, smashing into the sauce pot, sloshing a wave of sauce against the wall.

 “Made a right bung job of it, eh mokos?”
 One of the ferrets notices Bopha, and squawks.
 Bopha recognises the distinctive white stripe down its spine.
 That little shit, Hokori.
 Bopha gives it the stink eye, and it sticks its tongue out, turns around and waves its asshole at him.

 “Captain,” Manu quickly rubs his big calloused hands on his apron and smiles directly at Bopha, sidestepping in front of the stove, he can only imagine to hide the absolute disaster unfolding.
 One of the ferrets scampers onto the counter and switches off all the induction magnets.

 “What’s cooking Manu?”

 “Just figured the crew needed a hearty meal to get morale up.”